 If/when there is a wait list for short term therapy, we may have appointments available sooner for what we refer to as: Single Session Therapy.
 Single Session Therapy is a service for students who want to meet with a therapist one time to address one concern in a focused way.
 Students are permitted two Single Session Therapy sessions per semester and will likely meet with a different therapist if they return for a second Single Session Therapy session later in the semester.

 We provide a wide variety of groups which will utilize a secure video platform at this time in consideration of social distancing.
+No in-person groups will be available until further notice.

 Referrals to the community for psychotherapists, psychiatrists or formal psychological testing.